Mendeley: History

-Products
+Products evolution

 After the acquisition, the Mendeley team extended its product line while continuing to iterate on its core reference manager application (Mendeley Desktop).

 On 23 September 2013, Mendeley announced iPhone and iPad apps.
 An Android app followed shortly after.

 On 12 January 2015, Mendeley announced the acquisition of Newsflo, a service which provided links to press coverage of researchers' work.
 The functionality was subsequently incorporated into Mendeley Feed and Mendeley Profile.

 In April 2016, Mendeley Data, a platform for sharing citable research datasets online, was promoted out of beta.

 In October 2016, Mendeley Careers was launched.
-The service is intended help researchers locate job opportunities.
+The service is intended to help researchers locate job opportunities.

 On 24 May 2019, Elsevier announced two new products: Mendeley Reference Manager and Mendeley Cite.

-On March 15 2021, the Mendeley mobile app was removed from the Apple App Store and Google Play, leaving access via the web site or Mendeley Reference Manager on the desktop the only way to access the services.
+On 15 March 2021, the Mendeley mobile app was removed from the Apple App Store and Google Play, leaving the only way to access the services via the web site, or using Mendeley Reference Manager (desktop app).
 The literature search function in the desktop application had also been removed.

-In September 2022, Elsevier discontinued the downloads of Mendeley Desktop as part of a transition to the new web-based solution (Mendeley Reference Manager).
-The company plans to permanently stop the signs-in to Mendeley Desktop in a longer term.
+In September 2022, Elsevier discontinued the downloads of the legacy "Mendeley Desktop" application as part of a transition to the new web-based solution (still accessible from the desktop with the more recent "Mendeley Reference Manager").
+In 2024, the company had planned to permanently stop the signs-in to "Mendeley Desktop" but based on customer feedback reversed course in July 2025 and announced that they would maintain Mendeley Desktop and continue to provide essential support.